slkh/sandbox-camel-lab-guidelines/morphology.md

 Although all words belonging to the same sentence may get the same dialect tag, in some cases two different dialectal structure could occur in the same sentence, hence we tag per word
 </details>

+## Acknowledgments

+- This work was funded by a Research Enhancement Fund from New York University Abu Dhabi
+- Portions of the Egyptian Arabic Guidelines are based on the LDC's Egyptian Arabic Morphological Guidelines (Maamouri et al., 2013)
+- Portions of the Gulf entries are from the textbook: Ramsah, An Introduction to learning Emirati Dialect and Culture (Nasser Isleem and Ayesha Al Hashemi, 2015)

 [^1]: Refer to the [phonology guidelines]({% link phonology.md %}) for the complete CAPHI reference.
 [^2]: 'Ta Marbuta' suffix is usually used to mark the feminine gender.